-Cantor Russ has performed before many organizations in the Los Angeles area, as well as on local television.
-With a versatile band directed by David Kamenir, Michael Russ’ concerts have entertained audiences with a diverse repertoire (covering genres from Broadway to Country to Pop) that always leaves the audience with a smile!
+Cantor Russ has performed all around Los Angeles, as well as on local television.
+With a versatile band directed by David Kamenir, his concerts have entertained audiences with a diverse repertoire (covering genres from Broadway to Country to Pop) that always leaves the audience with a smile!
 For more than seventeen years, Michael also hosted a Sunday-morning radio show on KCSN 88.5 FM – “L’Chayim” where he played Yiddish, Hebrew, and other Jewish music for his listeners.

 Cantor Russ has been married to wife Merle for over 40 years.
-They have two daughters, Adina and Shoshana, a son-in-law, Scott, and several fish that shall remain nameless.
-Michael is an avid skier and camper, and enjoys walks along the beach, music, and parties.
+They have two beloved daughters, Adina and Shoshana, and grandchildren they adore.